6 ways to get moving after Christmas lunch

 2. Indoor sports

 If going outside feels like too much effort (or it’s pouring with rain), why not start an indoor mini-Olympics by getting everybody involved in an active game.
-Twister, balloon volleyball or even a sports game on a console such as Wii or Xbox Kinect are all fun options.
+Twister, balloon volleyball or even a sports game on a console are all fun options.
 A bit of active fun will be a good counterbalance to some sofa-based Christmas telly watching later on.

 3. Walk it off